Inductorless Fast Phase Logic: Enabling Two-Order-of-Magnitude Density Scaling for Superconductor VLSI: Methodology

 \subsection{Fast Phase Logic (FPL)}

-To address the density issue, the phase shift of the 0-JJs is used as a replacement for the inductors.
-This is shown in Fig.~\ref{fig:1}(f), where by replacing the inductors and replacing the storage loop of DFF with a $\pi$ shifted loop, we can save on the inductors.
-The inductance of a JJ can be calculated as:

-Where the $I_c$ is the critical current of JJ and $\varphi$ is the phase difference across the JJ.
-A permanent screening current will form by replacing one of the JJs in the SQUID loop with the $\pi$-JJ as in Fig.~\ref{fig:1}(c).
+By combining stacked Josephson inductors with phase-engineered ($\pi$-shifted) loops, SFQ logic circuits can achieve substantially higher integration density while maintaining stable operation and robust timing margins.
+This is the basis for FPL.

+The structure of an FPL circuit is shown in Fig.~\ref{fig:1}(f).
+JJ inductors have replaced the wire inductors.
+By replacing one of the JJs in a SQUID loop with a $\pi$-JJ, as shown in Fig.~\ref{fig:1}(c), a $\pi$-shifted loop is formed.
+The phase shift causes a constant current to develop in the loop.
+Proper component sizing allows the current generated by the pi-JJ to bias the switching 0-JJ in the loop.
 This is due to the quantization of the magnetic field in a superconductor loop that forces each loop to have a $2n\pi$ phase, where \textit{n} is an integer, and hence the loop will compensate for the $\pi$ shift in the phase by creating a current in the loop.

-Therefore, for a loop with an odd number of $\pi$-JJs, half the number of 0-JJs are needed to replace inductors.
-Moreover, using self-shunted JJs will allow us to eliminate shunt resistors for the switching JJs.
+Therefore, for a storage loop with an odd number of $\pi$-JJs, half a flux quantum is enough to store data in the loop, and its required loop inductance is reduced \cite{li2021low}.
+In a SQUID loop without and with $\pi$-JJ, the flux is calculated as

+where equations~3 \& 4 show the flux in normal and $\pi$-shifted SQUID loops, respectively.
+Here $\phi _{Ji}$ is the phase of the JJs, $\phi _{L}$ is the SQUID loops phase, and $\beta _L$ is the screening parameter, which in the SQUID loops used in logic is typically slightly greater than 1.
+Therefore, we can calculate the required inductance in each loop based on the bias applied to the JJs.

+Moreover, using self-shunted JJs eliminates the need for shunt resistors on switching JJs.
 In \cite{yan2022intrinsically}, the authors demonstrated SFQ-based circuits using NbN/TaN/NbN JJs without shunt resistors.
-The key benefit of shuntless JJ is its smaller area and ease of manufacture.
+The key benefit of self-shunted JJ is its smaller area and ease of manufacture.
 In \cite{maksimovskaya2022phase}, the authors show that by combining SQUID loops with odd and even numbers of $\pi$-JJs (as proposed in Fig.~\ref{fig:2}(a)), we can see behavior similar to $2\phi$-JJs and thus implement phase logic.
-We combined this finding with high-$J_c$ JJs to implement a library of logic cells that can generate and propagate half-flux quantum (HFQ) pulses \cite{li2021low}.
-An HFQ is a quantized magnetic flux with the value equal to $\Phi_0 / 2$ and is generated by a bistable junction such as $2\phi$-JJ or their equivalent $\pi$ phase-shifted SQUID loops.
+We combined this finding with high-$J_c$ JJs to implement a library of logic cells that can generate and propagate half-flux quantum pulses (HFQ) \cite{li2021low}.
+An HFQ is a quantized magnetic flux with the value equal to $\Phi_0 / 2$ and is generated by a bistable junction such as $2\phi$-JJ or their equivalent $\pi$ phase-shifted SQUID loops \cite{cong2024superconductor}.